 streets-v10- the style's unique ID

 If you are using the draft version of your style,

-/draft will also be appended to the end of the style URL.
+/draft will be appended to the end of the style URL like this:

 Mapbox uses access tokens to associate your apps and tool usage with your account.
 Every account has a default public access token, but you can create new access tokens as well.
 You can find your access tokens on your Account page.